einoo/TokuLab/README.md

 - Add the email address of students
 - Revise the location in the "about" page [google account limit]
 - ------
 - Add the field excursion of previous years.
+[Finished]
 - Add the detailed access to the laboratory office.
+[Finished]
 - More decoration from Honda-san.

 ## Logging  ##

 2018-10-24    The frame of homepage was finished.
+(Mao)

-(Mao) 2018-10-25    First check by Honda-san.
+2018-10-25    First check by Honda-san.
+(Mao)

+2018-10-26    Previous field excursion added, together with the detailed access map.
 (Mao)